Gauge theories from scattering amplitudes with minimal assumptions: Interactions of spin 1 particles with other particles

 In the presence of particles with other spins, there is a similar concern that consistent factorization of four-point amplitudes might not actually impose that the new couplings have the structure of a Lie algebra.
 We consider minimal couplings of gluons with other massless particles, that is, the couplings of massless spin 1 particles to pairs of particles with opposite helicity.
 Analogously to the situation for gluon self-couplings, the extra ingredient we need to infer a Lie algebra is the existence of a basis in which these coupling constants, when written as matrices, are Hermitian.
 A non-trivial aspect of this is that we need hermiticity to hold for all couplings in the same basis.

-In the following we show that such basis does exist for the coupling of spin 1 particles to all pairs of particles with opposite helicities (scalars, spin 1/2 fermions and vector bosons): there is a basis where all these matrices are simultaneously Hermitian.
-Similarly to our method in section~\ref{sec:NAC}, we consider the factorization $1_{i}^{h}2_{j}^{-h}\rightarrow X_{x}^{\pm m}\rightarrow3_{k}^{h^{\prime}}4_{l}^{-h^{\prime}}$ of the four-particle amplitude $\mathcal{A}\left(1_{i}^{h},2_{j}^{-h},3_{k}^{h^{\prime}},4_{l}^{-h^{\prime}}\right)$ mediated by helicity $\pm m$ massless bosons, with $m\in\{1,2\}$ and $|h|,|h^\prime|\leq m$, to avoid unphysical poles.
+In the following, we show that such a basis does exist for the coupling of gluons to all pairs of particles with opposite helicities (scalars, spin 1/2 fermions and spin~1 bosons): there is a basis where all these matrices are simultaneously Hermitian.
+We work in connected particle bases\footnote{See discussion in section~\ref{sec:CPT}.} such that $\mathrm{CPT}\left|\vec{p}_{j}^{\,h}\right\rangle =(-1)^{\left|h\right|-h}\left|\vec{p}_{j}^{\,-h}\right\rangle$.\footnote{Note that in the case of scalars, $h=0$, we work in a basis that is self-conjugate under CPT.
+Thus, the basis transformations of scalars must be orthogonal and upper and lower indices transform in the same way.} Similarly to our method in section~\ref{sec:NAC}, we consider the factorization $1_{i}^{h}2_{j}^{-h}\rightarrow X_{x}^{\pm m}\rightarrow3_{k}^{h^{\prime}}4_{l}^{-h^{\prime}}$ of the four-particle amplitude $\mathcal{A}\left(1_{i}^{h},2_{j}^{-h},3_{k}^{h^{\prime}},4_{l}^{-h^{\prime}}\right)$ mediated by helicity $\pm m$ massless bosons, with $m\in\{1,2\}$ and $|h|,|h^\prime|\leq m$, to avoid unphysical poles.
 Little-group covariance requires, for $h,h^{\prime}\geq0$, \beq \amp \left(1_{i}^{h},2_{j}^{-h},3_{k}^{h^{\prime}},4_{l}^{-h^{\prime}}\right) = [13]^{h+h^\prime}\ang{24}^{h+h^\prime} [14]^{h-h^\prime} \ang{23}^{h-h^\prime} H_{ijkl}(s_{12},s_{13}), \eeq for some flavor and momentum-dependent function $H$.
 We consider cubic minimal couplings of the intermediate boson, with coupling constants defined by